 Chicken, with its mild taste, lends itself to almost endless pairings.
 One that I particularly like in the cold weather months is chicken and mushrooms.
 I found this recipe in a wonderful, under-appreciated 1978 cookbook entitled The Cuisine of Venice and Surrounding Northern Regions by Hedy Giusti-Lanham and Andrea Dodi.
 It is, sadly, out of print but can be bought used on amazon.com.

-This dish is typical of the spezzatino, a kind of stew.
+Chicken in white wine is typical of the spezzatino, a kind of stew.
 The name comes from the verb spezzare, which means to break (or in this case, cut) into pieces, which is want you want to do with whatever meat you are using.
 Smaller is better, as this not only speeds the cooking process but ensures that each piece of meat is impregnated with the flavor of the sauce.
 For most spezzatini, you typically add just a splash of wine, which you let evaporate over high heat as you turn the pieces to coat them, before covering the dish and simmering it to completion over very low heat, adding just a bit of liquid as it cooks if needed to keep things moist.
 In this dish, however, you add a generous amount of white wine in which you braise the chicken, more in the French style.
 The wine, slightly thickened from the dusting of flour on the chicken pieces, then becomes your sauce.

 - 1 young chicken, cut into 10 pieces (see Notes)